thephez/dpp-spec/docs/identity.md

 const dataHex = rawPublicKey.data.toString('hex');
 ```

-### Public Key `isEnabled`

-The `isEnabled` field indicates whether or not the key is an active, valid key.
-Setting this to `false` will disable the key.

-**Note:** Keys are disabled (rather than deleted) to ensure that signature verification is possible for any data they signed.

 ## Identity balance

 Each identity has a balance of credits established by value locked via a layer 1 lock transaction.
 This credit balance is used to pay the fees associated with state transitions.